Azealia Banks Says That She Was Raped By Man She Was Hanging Out With, Claims Drink Was Spiked

 — Shahem | follow my backup @ShahemMclaurin (@pettyblackboy) April 14, 2018

 In her initial posts about the rape on Saturday morning, Azealia asked fans to call her team because she wasn’t getting anyone to respond to her phone calls, Complex reports.
 However, by the afternoon she posted a message indicating that members of her family were with her to offer support.
-She also reassured her fans that she was going to be alright, before repeating her claim that her drink was drugged by the alleged assailant.
+She also reassured her fans that she was going to be all right, before repeating her claim that her drink was drugged by the alleged assailant.